snk11/lem-in/README.md

 # INTRODUCTION
 ```
-It's an console application which can finds the shortest and fastest path from a graph.
+This is an console application which can finds the shortest and fastest path from a graph.
 ```

 # MAKEFILE